Meet an ISC Engineer - Tony Finch!

 Our support prices are based on deployment size, as measured by the number of simultaneous leases provided.
 For more information on the support options, please see our Support page and our Kea Support Subscription datasheet.

 Your subscription will be honored for the original period under the original terms, of course.
 The DDNS Tuning hook will be added to your download site.
-At renewal time, you will have to review and agree to the new license terms, and if you have a commercial deployment providing over 1,000 simultaneous leases, you may have to upgrade to a Basic subscription.
+At renewal time, you will have to review and agree to the new license terms, and if you have a commercial deployment providing over 1,000 simultaneous leases, you may have to upgrade to another subscription level.
 Please see the text of the EULA for the special terms for non-profits.

 Thank you!
 If you are a Basic or Bronze subscriber, you will be receiving the new DDNS-tuning and Limits hooks.
 If you are a Silver or Gold level subscriber, you will receive the DDNS Tuning and Limits hooks, as well as the new RBAC hook.
 Also, you will no longer have to search your tickets for an ftp link to download the sources for your premium software; sources are now included in our Cloudsmith repositories.